Documentation

 Custom Interpreters

-The built-in AxRLMJSInterpreter uses Node.js vm module.
-For other environments, implement the AxCodeInterpreter interface:
+The built-in AxJSRuntime uses Web Workers for sandboxed code execution.
+For other environments, implement the AxCodeRuntime interface:

-import type { AxCodeInterpreter, AxCodeSession } from '@ax-llm/ax';
+import type { AxCodeRuntime, AxCodeSession } from '@ax-llm/ax';

 createSession(globals?: Record<string, unknown>): AxCodeSession {